hashicorp/terraform-provider-google/website/docs/r/redis_instance.html.markdown

 * `redis_version` -
   (Optional)
   The version of Redis software.
 If not provided, latest supported version will be used.
-Updating the version will perform an upgrade/downgrade to the new version.
-Currently, the supported values are REDIS_3_2 for Redis 3.2.
+Currently, the supported values are:
+  - REDIS_4_0 for Redis 4.0 compatibility
+  - REDIS_3_2 for Redis 3.2 compatibility

 * `reserved_ip_range` -
   (Optional)